misiektoja/spotify_profile_monitor/docs/setup-and-first-run.md

 If the selected config file already exists, setup asks before replacement or lets you choose another destination.
 An approved replacement creates a timestamped `.bak` copy and validates the new Python config before atomically installing it.
 A manually entered `sp_dc` value is validated before it is queued for saving.
 Setup can then run Doctor and optionally start monitoring.

+Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
+A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
+Declining switches the part that needed it off, so half a mail server or a webhook with no destination is never written.

 When you enable email or ntfy alerts, setup offers artwork attachments.
 If the optional Pillow package is missing it says so and can install the `notification-images` extra for you, then enables the matching setting only when the install succeeds.
 Declining keeps the alerts text-only.

 Polling intervals accept seconds or readable durations such as `90`, `2m`, `1.5h` or `1h 30m`.